What Is Free Cash Flow, and How Can You Calculate It?

 Free cash flow is an indicator of overall business health

-It's essential that you calculate your free cash flow accurately so you can make key business decisions.
-The calculation process can be somewhat complicated and there are actually several ways to do it.
-But if you use these methods correctly, they should all should generate the same answer—providing you with a good way to double check your work.
+It's essential to calculate your free cash flow accurately so that you can make key business decisions.
+The calculation process can be somewhat complicated, and there are actually several ways to do it.
+But if you use these methods correctly, they should all should generate the same answer—providing you with a good way to double-check your work.

 Three Ways to Calculate Free Cash Flow